 Spring = Wood energy = Liver

 In Chinese culture, the world is a harmonious place where all beings live in balance with Nature.
-Seasons have rhythms, and we are part of this holistic entity, and influenced directly and indirectly by changes in weather and season.
+There are rhythms and movement in the weather and Seasons, and we exist as part of a holistic entity, influenced directly and indirectly by changes in the world around us.

-Seasons have rhythms, and each season represents an organ of the body, corresponding to one of the Five Elements.
-As parts of the body receives energy throughout the year, the organs are nurtured, cleansed and supported to promote wellness and health.
+Seasons have rhythms in their cycles, and each season represents an organ of the body, corresponding to one of the Five Elements.
+As seasons shift, the organs are nurtured, cleansed and supported to promote wellness and health.

 In spring, earth begins anew, and it is a season of birth and growth.
 Energy builds, as animals rise from hibernation, seeds sprout, and blossoms appear.
 This is a season of fertility, beginnings and new ideas, growth in relationships and planting seeds for the future.

-As we transition to spring, our bodies feel the brighter, longer days, and we want to get moving more.
-In dark, cool winter, Chi enters deep into the body, and it’s natural to want to sleep longer, decrease activity and do less outdoors.
+As we transition to spring, our bodies feel the brighter, longer days, and we may want to get moving more.
+In dark, cool winter, Chi enters deep into the body, so it’s natural to want to sleep longer, decrease activity and do less outdoors.

-If we eat seasonal foods similar to the seasons, we are in harmony with the environment, adapting to seasonal changes and staying in synch with nature’s health.
-Chinese believe we are what we eat, and most diet guidelines follow nature.
-Winter warming and storing foods are replaced by cleansing and revitalising foods like leafy greens and sprouts to harmonise the body with rejuvenation and growth in the spring.
+If we eat seasonal foods, we are in harmony with the environment, adapting to seasonal changes and staying in synch with nature.
+Chinese believe we are what we eat, and most dietary guidelines follow natures movement.
+Winter calls for warming and storing foods, as Spring is time for cleansing and revitalising foods.
+Leafy greens and sprouts can harmonise the body with rejuvenation and growth in the spring.

 Here’s some yoga poses that might invigorate your Spring energy – click here